wearefrank/ladybug/CONTRIBUTING.md

 # How to contribute to Ladybug

 This document helps you to contribute to Ladybug.
 It focuses on how to start and test Ladybug.
 Ladybug is related to many different GitHub projects.
 There are multiple ways to start Ladybug that each have their own benefits for testing.
-Finally, it is explained what automated tests exist and how to maintain them.
+Finally, the CI/CD arount Ladybug is explained.

 # Overview of Ladybug and GitHub projects